 The next thing you need is substrate.

 I use the Exo Terra Coco Husk Terrarium Substrate in my dig boxes.
-There is nothing particularly special about this substrate, but it fits our needs by providing Norman with resistance, adequate cover for burrowing, and he will never try to eat it.
+It’s not anything fancy, but it works perfectly for us.
+It gives Norman some resistance, provides good cover for burrowing, and—thankfully—he’s not tempted to munch on it.

 You don’t have to use coconut husk—some people use seeds like millet and flax.